 Under a Non-Proprietary User Agreement (NPUA), researchers who engage in non-proprietary research are able to access Fermilab’s unique scientific User Facilities without paying a user fee.
 Under this agreement:

 - Users commit to publishing research results in the open literature

 - Users retain the right to elect title to their own inventions

 - Department of Energy retains unlimited rights in generated data

 Users are responsible for their own experimental costs.
 Fermilab provides users with resources sufficient to conduct work safely and efficiently.
 Users may access additional services, such as housing, travel, or stock room supplies, by establishing User Accounts.

-Effective October 1, 2015, a Non-proprietary User Agreement (NPUA), signed by the appropriate institutional officer at the User Institution, is required before individual users can work on-site at Fermilab on experiments that are associated with the Fermilab Accelerator Complex or the CMS Center at Fermilab.
+Effective October 1, 2015, a Non-proprietary User Agreement (NPUA), signed by the appropriate institutional officer at the User Institution, is required before individual users can work on-site at Fermilab on experiments that are associated with the Fermilab Accelerator Complex.

 Click here to view a list of Institutions with Active Non-Proprietary User Agreements (NPUAs).